ChuProgram/Prog209HW5-Constructor/README.md

 ---------------------------------------------------------------------------------------------------

-Constructor should have the following.
+Constructor should have the following:
 - Property to hold the movie title (set when constructor is called)
 - Property to hold the rating (set when constructor is called)
 - Method to validate if two fields are valid.